gopi487krishna/proposal-gsoc-2020/README.md

 Also one another advantage ( I cannot prove it as of now ) is that same kind of operations ( read card, parse keyword, value) is being repeated again and again and that means the CPU can cache it completely which will surely  improve the average value parsing time .

-Kindly refer to the competency test solution for a basic implementation of this style of parsing with parsing policy ( The value_type  is not baked into the code but is exposed by t
+Kindly refer to the competency test solution for a basic implementation of this style of parsing with parsing policy ( The value_type  is not baked into the code but is exposed by the policy class making it highly flexible )